What are the different assisted living levels of care and which one is right?

 Assisted living facilities are a great option for older adults with varying degrees of independence, but who still need support throughout the day.
-Be it medicine management, activities of daily living (ADLs) or recreation options, assisted living provides a number of benefits and assistance for seniors.
+Be it medication management, help with activities of daily living (ADLs) or providing recreation options, assisted living provides a number of benefits and forms of assistance for seniors.

-“Assisted living facilities are designed to create a safe, comfortable environment where seniors can maintain a level of autonomy,” explains Esther Cromwell, founder and CEO of Avendelle Assisted Living in Raleigh, North Carolina.
+“Assisted living facilities are designed to create a safe, comfortable environment where seniors can maintain a level of autonomy,” explains Esther Cromwell, president and co-founder of Avendelle Assisted Living in Raleigh, North Carolina.

 While the support provided by the facilities is tailored to individual needs, there are, most commonly, three assisted living levels of care, adds Cromwell.
 Here, senior care experts explain what each level entails and offer insight on which level may be right for you or your loved one.